delta-io/delta/PROTOCOL.md

 The schema of the `txn` action is as follows:
 Field Name | Data Type | Description
 -|-|-
-appId | String | A unique identifier for the application performing the transaction. version | Long | An application-specific numeric identifier for this transaction.
+appId | String | A unique identifier for the application performing the transaction version | Long | An application-specific numeric identifier for this transaction

 The following is an example `txn` action:
 ```